 Single Gene Disorders

-Wolf-Hirschhorn syndrome (WHS), a disorder caused by the deletion of the short arm of chromosome 4, presents as intrauterine growth restriction, severe oligohydramnios, left-sided congenital diaphragmatic hernia, and cystic hygroma.17 In addition, more than 70 syndromes associated with CDH, some with known gene abnormalities: Fryns syndrome, Simpson-Golabi-Behmel syndrome, Denys-Drash syndrome, spondylocostal dysostosis, craniofrontonasal syndrome, Cornelia de Lange syndrome and Marfan syndrome.
+Wolf-Hirschhorn syndrome (WHS), a disorder caused by the deletion of the short arm of chromosome 4, presents as intrauterine growth restriction, severe oligohydramnios, left-sided congenital diaphragmatic hernia, and cystic hygroma.17 In addition, more than 70 syndromes are associated with CDH, some with known gene abnormalities such as Fryns syndrome, Simpson-Golabi-Behmel syndrome, Denys-Drash syndrome, spondylocostal dysostosis, craniofrontonasal syndrome, Cornelia de Lange syndrome, and Marfan syndrome.

 Retinoid Signaling Pathway

 The disruption of the retinoid signaling pathway may be related to CDH pathogenesis and metabolic and molecular factors of this pathway are under study,18 while candidate genes have been identified.19 Congenital diaphragmatic hernia correlates with low retinol and retinol-binding proteins in the newborn regardless of maternal status of these substances.20 In animals, prenatal treatment with retinoic acid accelerates alveolar development.18

 CDH can be induced in animals with nitrofen (diphenyl ester, a former herbicide) and vitamin A, and anti-inflammatory agents may also play a role in its development.21 Genomic imbalances in CDH may be identified by targeted array comparative genomic hybridization (array CGH).22,23 In utero gene therapy in animal experimentation improves pulmonary hypoplasia associated with congenital diaphragmatic hernia.24

 Fetal Surgery for Congenital Diaphragmatic Hernia